Contemporary-Physicslab/TN2985/book/chapters/Experiment_2_spectral_lines.md

 ## Method
 ### Preparation phase
-**\underline{First and foremost:}**visor trusts that you will use the equipment with care at the practicum.
+**First and foremost:**visor trusts that you will use the equipment with care at the practicum.
 This applies especially to the handling with the diffraction gratings and lenses.
 Do not be clumsy!
 Read the following instructions and apply them!

 -	**ONLY HOLD THE DIFFRACTION GRATINGS AT THE RECTANGULAR FRAME OR AT THE STEM OF THE FRAME.
 A fingerprint or a scratch can not be cleaned or repaired.
 Diffraction gratings are very expensive.**
 -	The spectral lamps become hot when they are turned on. **Only hold the stem of the lamp.
 Otherwise you can get burned badly.**